-The original Friendship, a two-decked, three-masted, square-rigged, 342-ton vessel was built in 1796-1797.
-It was built in the Stage Point yard of Salem shipbuilder Enos Briggs across the South River from today's Salem Maritime National Historic Site.
+The original Friendship, a two-decked, three-masted, square-rigged, 342-ton vessel was built from 1796-1797.
+The ship was constructed in the Stage Point yard of Salem shipbuilder Enos Briggs across the South River from today's Salem Maritime National Historic Site.
 Friendship was launched on May 28, 1797 and registered at the Salem Custom House to merchants Aaron Waite (1742-1830) and Jerathmiel Peirce (1747-1827).

 Friendship was an “East Indiaman,” the type of merchant ship that was used in the East Indies trade in the years after the American Revolution.
 Friendship made 15 voyages to countries including China, Indonesia, India, Venezuela, Spain, and Russia.
 The cargo brought back to Salem consisted of pepper, silk, sugar, coffee, ale, sherry, tin, salt, cheese, candles, and other goods and merchandise.

 On September 5, 1812, Friendship was returning from Archangel, Russia, when the ship was captured by the British sloop of war HMS Rosamond.
 The War of 1812 between the British and the United States began while Friendship was in Archangel, Russia.
 The war had started in June, but the captain and crew were unaware of that fact and set off for Salem, only to be captured in the Atlantic Ocean and taken as a prize of war.
 The captain and crew were able to return to Salem, but Friendship was sold at auction in London, England on March 17, 1813.

 The replica tall ship, Friendship of Salem, is docked at Derby Wharf and was designed to present the appearance an original 1797 Salem-built vessel.
 Friendship’s keel was laid in Scarano Shipyard in Albany, New York in 1996 and uses modern technology and materials to meet today’s safety and accessibility requirements.